-Ms Kristi is WPELC’s Director and lead Parent-Tot class teacher.
+Kristi Franko is WPELC’s director and lead Parent-Tot class teacher.
 She has been teaching for 18 years and has spent the last four years at WPELC.
 Kristi completed the Stanley British Primary School Teacher Preparation Program in 2002.
-She has a Master’s in Educational Psychology from CU Denver, with an emphasis on Early Childhood Education.
+She has a master’s in educational psychology from CU Denver, with an emphasis on early childhood education.

-She had the opportunity to focus on her passion for Early Childhood Education at Paddington Station Preschool, where she worked for 14 years.
-In addition to teaching 2, 3, and 4 year olds, she recently coached teachers for PEBC (Public Education & Business Coalition) through the Boettcher Teacher Residency Teacher Preparation Program and was the Site-Coordinator at Paddington Station Preschool, coaching, and supporting the Kindergarten and Pre-K teachers.
+She had the opportunity to focus on her passion for early childhood education at Paddington Station Preschool, where she worked for 14 years.
+In addition to teaching two-, three-, and four-year-olds, she coached teachers for PEBC (Public Education & Business Coalition) through the Boettcher Teacher Residency Teacher Preparation Program.
+She was also the site-coordinator at Paddington Station Preschool, coaching, and supporting the kindergarten and pre-K teachers.

-In her free time Ms Kristi enjoys cooking, live music, getting to the mountains, researching the ever-changing field of early childhood education, and spending time with her two daughters and husband.
+In her free time, Ms. Kristi enjoys cooking, live music, getting to the mountains, researching the ever-changing field of early childhood education, and spending time with her two daughters and husband.

-Kara Chitwood is our school’s Office Manager, assisting the Director with general school operations, enrollment, and bookkeeping.
+Kara Chitwood has been WPELC’s administrative assistant since 2016, helping the director with general school operations, enrollment, and bookkeeping.
 Additionally, she has been a favorite substitute since 2012 and continues to sub in our Preschool and Early Learner classrooms.
 This year, she will jump into the classroom consistently as the Early Learner associate teacher on Mondays.

-Kara has taught both prenatal and postnatal yoga for 5+ years, and her students have included quite a few WPELC moms!
-Her other interests include going to concerts, hiking with friends and family, having dance parties with her daughters, traveling, and attempting to read books for her book club in a timely manner.
+Kara has taught both prenatal and postnatal yoga, and her students have included quite a few WPELC moms!
+Her interests include going to concerts, practicing yoga, hiking with friends and family, enjoying yummy food and drink with friends, traveling, and attempting to read books for her book club in a timely manner.